The dark web could be a really great place.

 In case you're reading this article and aren't all that familiar with the dark web yourself, no, it's not just a whole bunch of black markets.

-For example, with the rising popularity of Mastodon and other federated social networking platforms, there should be a whole bunch of social media sites over Tor Hidden Services nowadays, like this one.
+For example, with the rising popularity of Mastodon and other federated social networking platforms, there should be a whole bunch of social media sites over Tor Hidden Services nowadays.
 The New York Times has their own onion service as well.
 Many people host their blogs using onion services to help preserve their anonymity.
 At the end of the day, there's more to the dark web than just black markets.

 The lack of understanding